The Biggest Lies in Recovery, pt. III: All Addicts Are the Same

 Given the one size fits all approach to treating substance use that is justified by the lie that all “addicts” are the same, it is no wonder to me that most people recover from problematic substance use on their own.
 Everyone who struggles with substance use is a unique individual with a complex history, and that’s why there are as many paths to success in recovery as there are individuals.
 Saying all “addicts” are the same is not only evidence of a mental vacation, it insults the value and worthiness of the individuals struggling.
 A cookie-cutter approach may have a place in preparing holiday treats and southern California housing developments, but not in helping individuals who are hurting.

-Einstein defined insanity as doing the same thing over and over and expecting different results.
+Although often misattributed to Einstein, the definition of insanity as doing the same thing over and over and expecting different results is still a worthwhile idea.
 It follows then, that sending people who struggle with substance use to the same ‘one size fits all’ approach to treatment over and over and expecting different results is, well, to put it nicely, not helpful.
 Instead, we can see through the dehumanizing lie that all “addicts” are the same by recognizing the obvious truth that every person who struggles with substance use is different and deserves personalized help that honors individuality and humanity.